 The controller communicates with applications -- such as firewalls or load balancers -- via northbound interfaces.
 The Open Networking Foundation (ONF) created a working group in 2013 focused specifically on northbound APIs and their development.
 The industry never settled on a standardized set, however, largely because application requirements vary so widely.

 The controller talks with individual network devices using a southbound interface, traditionally one like the OpenFlow protocol.
-These southbound protocols allow the controller to configure network devices and choose the optimal network path for application traffic.
+These southbound APIs enable the controller to configure network devices and choose the optimal network path for application traffic.
 OpenFlow was created by ONF in 2011.

 Pros and cons of SDN controllers

-One major benefit of SDN controllers is that the centralized controller is aware of all the available network paths and can direct packets based on traffic requirements.
-Because of the controller's visibility into the network, it can automatically modify traffic flows and notify network operators about congested links.
+One major benefit of SDN controllers is the centralized controller is aware of all available network paths and can direct packets based on traffic requirements.
+Because of the controller's visibility into the network, it can automatically modify traffic flows and notify network administrators about congested links.

-Companies can -- and should -- use more than one controller, adding a backup for redundancy.
-Three seems to be a common number among both commercial and open source SDN options.
-This redundancy will enable the network to continue running in the event of lost connectivity or controller susceptibility.
+Companies can use more than one controller, adding a backup for redundancy.
+It's common for both commercial and open source SDN options to use three controllers.
+This redundancy enables the network to continue running in the event of lost connectivity or controller susceptibility.

 SDN controller vendors